matiasfha/draft-articles/knowing-the-intl-object.md

 ### Formatting Numbers

-Another constructor offered by **Intl** is `NumberFormat`, you can use this constructor to change the way numbers are represented in the screen.
+Another constructor offered by **Intl** is `NumberFormat`.
+You can use this constructor to change the way numbers are represented on the screen.

-The only difference between `DateTimeFormat` and `NumberFormat` constructors is the set of options that this contructors receives.
+The only difference between `DateTimeFormat` and `NumberFormat` constructors is the set of options that these contructors receives.

 ```ts
 type Options = {